Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting

-where $\vv^i \subset \mV\in\sR^{N\times\ d_{e}}$ is the learnable node embedding associated with the $i$-th node, $\rho^l$ and $\gamma^l$ indicate update and message functions at the $l$-th layer, respectively, which are, e.g., implemented by \glspl{mlp}. $\textsc{SeqEnc}({}\cdot{})$ denotes a network encoding each input sequence along the temporal dimension, e.g., a \gls{rnn}, $\textsc{Aggr}\{{}\cdot{}\}$ is a permutation invariant aggregation function and $\mathcal{N}(i)$ refers to the set of neighbors of the $i$-th node, each associated to an edge with weight $a_{ji}$.
-In the following, the shorthand $\mH_t^{l+1} = \gnn_l(\mH_t^l,\mA)$ indicates the message-passing step w.r.t.\ the full node set and adjacency matrix $\mA$.
+where $\vv^i \subset \mV\in\sR^{N\times\ d_{e}}$ are the learnable node embeddings associated with the $i$-th node, ${\update}^l({}\cdot{})$ and ${\msg({}\cdot{})}^l$ indicate update and message functions at the $l$-th layer, respectively, which can be implemented by, e.g., \glspl{mlp}. $\textsc{SeqEnc}({}\cdot{})$ denotes a network encoding each input sequence along the temporal dimension, e.g., a \gls{rnn}, $\textsc{Aggr}\{{}\cdot{}\}$ is a permutation invariant aggregation function and $\mathcal{N}(i)$ refers to the set of neighbors of the $i$-th node, each associated to an edge with weight $a_{ji}$.
+In the following, the shorthand $\mH_t^{l+1} = \gnn_l(\mH_t^l,\mA)$ indicates a message-passing step w.r.t.\ the full node set and adjacency matrix $\mA$.
 Predictions can then be obtained by using any decoder, e.g., an \gls{mlp} followed by a linear readout for each prediction step.

-\paragraph{Hierarchical time series} In hierarchical settings, the set of raw time series is augmented by considering additional sequences obtained by progressively aggregating those at the level below, thus building a hierarchical structure.
-In particular, \textit{bottom} observations~(time series measurements) are denoted as $\mY^{(0)}_t = \mX_t$, while $\mY^{(k)}_t \in \sR^{N_k\times 1}$, with $k>0$, indicates values of $N_k$ time series obtained by aggregating~(e.g., summing up) a partition of $\mY^{(k-1)}_t$; the full collection of both raw and aggregated observations is denoted by matrix $\mY_t \in \sR^{M\times 1}$, with $M = \sum_{k=0}^K N_k$, obtained by stacking the $\mY^{(k)}_t$ matrices vertically in decreasing order w.r.t.\ index $k$.
+\paragraph{Hierarchical time series} In the hierarchical setting, the set of raw time series is augmented by considering additional sequences obtained by progressively aggregating those at the level below, thus building a pyramidal structure.
+In particular, \textit{bottom} observations~(raw time series) are denoted as $\mY^{(0)}_t = \mX_t$, while $\mY^{(k)}_t \in \sR^{N_k\times 1}$, with $k>0$, indicates values of $N_k$ series obtained by aggregating~(e.g., summing up) a partition of $\mY^{(k-1)}_t$.
+The full collection of both raw and aggregated observations is denoted by matrix $\mY_t \in \sR^{M\times 1}$, with $M = \sum_{k=0}^K N_k$, obtained by stacking the $\mY^{(k)}_t$ matrices vertically in decreasing order w.r.t.\ index $k$.
 In general, the level of the hierarchy is denoted as a superscript between parentheses.
 The aggregation constraints can be encoded in an aggregation matrix $\mC \in \{0, 1\}^{(M-N)\times N}$ such that the $i$-th aggregate time series can be obtained as $\vy_t^i = \sum_{j=1}^N c_{ij}\vx^j_t$, i.e., by summing the bottom-level observations given the hierarchical constraints\footnote{Note the index $i$ does not refer to the level of the hierarchy but to the $i$-th element of the entire flattened collection $\mY_t$.}.
 Given the above, the following relationships hold: